Regret Analysis of a Markov Policy Gradient Algorithm for Multi-arm Bandits: Introduction.

 Another important aspect of this article is to investigate the use of Markov chain tools to analyze stochastic approximation and optimization.
 Over the last decade, researchers have developed a much clearer understanding of the finite time error of stochastic approximation, online optimization and bandit problems.
 Such analysis typically requires a deterministic decreasing step-size.
 More recently, there has been an increased interest in stochastic approximation where the step-size is fixed \cite{babichev2018constant,dieuleveut2017bridging}.
 In this case, the stochastic recursion is a Markov process and convergence is understood by analysing ergodic behaviour of this process.
 In this paper, we also choose step-sizes so that our algorithm evolves as a Markov chain.
 In contrast to prior work, we analyse transient rather than ergodic properties.
 A careful analysis of the rate of transience gives our regret bounds.

 A Markov chain policy gradient algorithm has a design that is conceptually different to mainstream bandit algorithms: the algorithm estimates probabilities in a time-independent manner, rather than estimate rewards in a time-dependent manner.
 Consequently, our regret analysis requires different mathematical tools.
 Our analysis relies on Foster-Lyapunov results for the convergence of our algorithm \cite{meyn2012markov} as well as Markov chain coupling techniques.
 This Markov chain approach is new both in the context of Bandit problems and in the context of Policy Gradient algorithms.
+We consider a variant of our algorithm that operates on average rewards.
+We demonstrate mathematically and empirically that this algorithm also has good performance.
 One aim is that the mathematical results and methods applied in this paper can be both refined and generalized to understand the performance of different policy gradient algorithms in a wide variety of settings.

 The results that we prove apply to a specific policy gradient algorithm which we call SAMBA: Stochastic Approximation Markov Bandit Algorithm.
 We first prove that logarithmic regret bounds are achievable for a suitably small learning rate which depends on the gap between mean reward of each arm.
 We then modify this algorithm to remove the dependence on the gap and prove a $O(\log(T)^2)$ regret bound and a $O(\log( T) \cdot \log (\log(T)))$ regret bound.
 At a technical level, it remains to be proven that $O(\log(T))$ bounds are achievable for policy gradient methods as they are for value function methods.
 This is a significant open problem.
 Nonetheless, it is also important step that both consistency and poly-logarithmic regret bounds are achievable for policy gradient algorithms.
 We focus on bandit problems in this paper but an important future research direction is to extend these methods to reinforcement learning.